Dark store: Concept

 Not open to the public, the interior of a dark supermarket may appear like a conventional supermarket, set out with aisles of shelves containing groceries and other retail items.
-However, without having to deal with retail customers, the stores are not located in the high street or shopping centres, but mostly in areas that are preferred for good road connections.
-The buildings themselves are often utilitarian and nondescript from the outside.
+However, without having to deal with retail customers, the stores are not located in the high street or shopping centers, but mostly in areas that are preferred for good road connections.
+The buildings are often utilitarian and undistinguished from the outside.
 Inside, the stores dispense with assistants who provide product advice, check-out counters and point of sale displays.

 After orders received via the Internet are processed, the orders are sent to the shop floor.
 These electronically generated orders, processed and routed according to the store layout for optimal picking, are picked by store employees, known as "personal shoppers" (colloquially "pickers"), who work around the clock fulfilling the orders displayed on a tablet computer attached to their shopping trolley.
 More than one order can often be collected simultaneously.

-Tesco opened a "fourth generation dotcom store" in Erith in October 2013, with a much larger product range – 30,000 lines – and higher degree of mechanisation that brings items to pickers rather than requiring them to collect individual products manually.
+Tesco opened a "fourth generation dotcom store" in Erith in October 2013 with a much larger product range – 30,000 lines – and higher degree of mechanization that brings items to pickers rather than requiring them to collect individual products manually.
 Fulfilled orders are then delivered to the customer by a fleet of vans.
 A certain time of day, usually in the early hours of the morning, is set aside for stock replenishment.
-In the United States, Toys-R-Us adopted a version of the dark store model but it uses existing stores as warehouses.
+In the United States, Toys-R-Us adopted a version of the dark store model, but it uses existing stores as warehouses.
 Traditional and online operations converge as the company uses their parked inventory to deliver online orders.

 While most popular dark stores serve groceries, some of them are clothing shops, helping brands to cut costs.
-Dark stores are less costly to operate not only because they are located in cheaper rental areas but also because of the reduced picking cost.
+Dark stores are less costly to operate not only because they are located in cheaper rental areas, but also because of the reduced picking cost.
 A dark store-picked grocery order costs a company around £12, which is significantly lower than the £18-£20 cost per grocery order picked at a traditional store.

 The format is also popular in France, where, as of 2014, some 2,000 dark stores operated for the "click-and-collect" model.